yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 ## Warm Up

 In your notebook, jot down your answers to the following questions.
-Then, we'll discuss them as a class.
+Be ready to share your answers!
 - What are your favorite websites/mobile apps?
 - What is it about them that you like?
 The look?
 The functionality/purpose?